 Migraine episodes can get triggered because of an imbalance in the nervous system.
 A study explains that the brain’s dopamine and serotonin levels change drastically during a migraine attack.
 This often results in worse headaches and other migraine symptoms.
 Fortunately, research shows that vomiting can help relieve neurotransmitter imbalance, helping your nervous system cope better whenever you experience a migraine attack.

-Case studies reveal that the frequency and severity of a chronic migraine attack strongly link to cervical subluxation.
+Case studies reveal that the frequency and severity of a chronic migraine attack strongly link to upper neck misalignments.
 According to the findings, the off-centered position of the head triggers a series of health mishaps, including brainstem irritation, faulty signal transmission, and poor fluid drainage.

 The content and materials provided in this web site are for informational and educational purposes only and are not intended to supplement or comprise a medical diagnosis or other professional opinion, or to be used in lieu of a consultation with a physician or competent health care professional for medical diagnosis and/or treatment.
 All content and materials including research papers, case studies and testimonials summarizing patients' responses to care are intended for educational purposes only and do not imply a guarantee of benefit.
 Individual results may vary, depending upon several factors including age of the patient, severity of the condition, severity of the spinal injury, and duration of time the condition has been present.